robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/hw-10wk-class-2/README.md

 4. True or false: An `if` + `elif` statement can live without an `else` statement.

-5. True or false: The following statements are equivalent.
+5. True or false: The following statements are equivalent. **Hint:** Think about Truthyness and equality!

 ```python
 if a == True: